 This fellowship program places the UT Graduate School of Medicine on the forefront of robotics fellowship training.
-Gregory Mancini, MD, Associate Professor of Surgery and Advanced GI MIS Fellowship Director, said minimally invasive robotics is a growing field of medicine with several benefits.
+Gregory Mancini, MD, Professor of Surgery and Advanced GI MIS/Bariatrics Fellowship Director, said minimally invasive robotics is a growing field of medicine with several benefits.
 Namely, the tools used to perform the surgery can move in multiple directions, unlike traditional laparoscopic surgery, so physicians have better range of motion.
 Also, a camera projects the operation onto a screen that provides the physician with a three-dimensional view of the surgical area, so surgeons have better visualization throughout the procedure.

 Department of Surgery, Graduate School of Medicine

 Simulation is the imitation of real-life experience including the use of task and virtual reality trainers, as well as standardized patients to refine technical and clinical skills of healthcare professionals.
 At the UT Center for Advanced Medical Simulation, the goal is continual improvement in quality of patient care and safety through education, practice, and assessment.
 Simulation can replicate almost any diagnostic or therapeutic situation, from simple IV insertions using low-fidelity task technology to complicated surgeries using high-fidelity, computerized manikins or virtual reality modules.